IntEL4CoRo/ViB-public/content/_index.md

 <h1>AICOR Virtual Research Building (VRB)</h1>

-Welcome to the AICOR Virtual Research Building (VRB) which aims at being a hub where the future of AI-powered and cognition-enabled robotics unfolds.
-Within the AICOR VRB you can visit our cutting-edge research laboratories including those in development and dedicated to software components.
-Here innovation meets collaboration pushing research and technology beyond its limits.
-Engage with the initial chapter of our interactive textbook to discover the foundational principles and insights that guide our research complemented by practical programming exercises in the virtual labs.
-Explore the seminal work that underpins our functional laboratories offering a glimpse into how we’re envisioning the intelligent robots of the future.
+Welcome to the AICOR Virtual Research Building (VRB) which aims to be a hub where the future of AI-powered and cognition-enabled robotics unfolds.
+Inside the AICOR VRB you can visit our cutting-edge research laboratories including those in development and dedicated to software components.
+Here innovation meets collaboration pushing the boundaries of research and technology.
+Engage with the first chapter of our interactive textbook to discover the foundational principles and insights that guide our research complemented by practical programming exercises in the virtual labs.
+Explore the seminal work that underpins our functional laboratories offering a glimpse into how we envision the intelligent robots of the future.
 Join us on this journey to transcend the imaginable today.

 <figure class="video_container">
   <video width="100%%" height="300" autoplay loop muted controls>